Charles D. Palmer: Post military career

 After retiring from the army, Palmer settled in Washington and worked as a military consultant with the Research Analysis Corporation.
 He was also a director of both St. Albans School and the Retired Officers Association, and a member of the Army and Navy Club.

-Palmer died in Washington D.C. on June 7, 1999 at the age of 97 of cardiac arrest in his home in Knollwood, a military retirement community.
+Palmer died in Washington, D.C., on 7 June 1999, at the age of 97 of cardiac arrest in his home in Knollwood, a military retirement community.
 He was survived by Eugenia Kingman Palmer, whom he married in 1954, and a son.
 He was buried in Arlington National Cemetery, next to his brother and wife Eugenia K.